chadlaing/Panseq/README.md

 * 'storeAlleles' if set to 1, will store the allele matching the query sequence for each of the genomes.

 * 'nameOrId' defaults to id and determines whether the individual locus ID string of numbers is output, or the name based on the query sequence in the files: pan_genome.txt core_snps.txt, binary_table.txt and snp_table.txt

+* 'frameshift' defaults to 1, and includes frameshift only differences in SNP counts.
+Old default behavior was to include only nucleotide differences, and can be recovered by setting this option to 0.

 ##Detailed explanation of Panseq